nerves-project/nerves_initramfs/README.md

 Change to the `builder` directory and run `./build-all.sh` to build for all platforms.

-If you're just building for one platform, run the following:
+If you're only building for one platform, run the following:

 ```sh
 ./create-build.sh configs/nerves_initramfs_arm_defconfig o/arm